JanisSeibutis/portfolio/README.md

 # Janis Seibutis - Frontend Developer Portfolio

 Welcome to my portfolio.
-I'm Janis Seibutis, a frontend developer currently studying in a two-year professional education program focused on frontend development and web design.
+I'm Janis Seibutis, a frontend developer currently studying in a two-year Higher Vocational Education program focused on frontend development and web design.

 ## About Me